 That’s why I think it’s so important to instill the value of gratitude, even at a very young age.

-Why Teach My Kid Gratitude As Early As Possible
+Why Teach A Kid Gratitude As Early As Possible

 There’s already a lot of studies of how important the early years of a child’s life is.
 Those early years can build a foundation for how your kids will think, learn, behave – how they will be for most of their adult lives.